 Keeping children safe by helping moms

-Our Prenatal Support Program is a voluntary service that supports pregnant women who have no children in their care, and who may need some help to ensure their well-being and that of their baby.
+Our Prenatal Support Program is a voluntary service that supports pregnant women who may need some help to ensure their well-being and that of their baby.

 Referrals to the program may include a range of concerns, such as substance abuse, domestic violence, mental health concerns and parenting capacity.
 Service can begin at any stage of the pregnancy.
 The focus is on the parents’ and family’s strengths.